 1. You get to flex your brain muscles

 Good design is about so much more than just making things look nice – it's a very thoughtful, challenging profession.
 Designers are creative problem solvers, so each brief represents a fresh challenge.
 You get to use your brain for much more than just filling in spreadsheets or firing off emails all day.
-Problem solving is actually one of the most important skills for a designer, as you'll spend your days working out the best ways to communicate important messages in visual form.
+Problem-solving is one of the most important skills for a designer, as you'll spend your days working out the best ways to communicate important messages in visual form.

 2. Every day is different